douglasrizzo/python-microRTS/README.rst

         ai = AI(0)
         ai.start()

-The method must return a list of actions.
-Each action is a dict composed of a unit ID and the action it should execute.
-If the action has parameters, they should be passed too.
-Here is an example of a list of
-actions:
+The method must return a ``list`` of actions, one action for each unit in the game.
+The list is a standard Python list and each action is a Python ``dict`` objects containing the unit ID and another ``dict`` containing the action and its parameters.
+Action names and codes are listed in :class:`pyrts.server.Action`.
+Action parameters, which are mostly directions to apply the actions, are listed in :class:`pyrts.server.Direction`.

 .. code:: python